Domenico del Barbiere

-Vasari noted del Barbieri in his writings.
+Vasari noted Domenico del Barbiere in his writings.

-Under the direction of Primaticcio, del Barbieri executed the base for the monument for the heart of Henry II of France, the figures for which were sculpted by Germain Pilon.
-Pilon may have been influenced in the flowing drapery of the figures of the Three Graces by del Barbieri's work.
-The monument was del Barbieri's last known commission.
+Under the direction of Primaticcio, Domenico executed the base for the monument for the heart of Henry II of France, the figures for which were sculpted by Germain Pilon.
+Pilon may have been influenced in the flowing drapery of the figures of the Three Graces by Domenico's work.
+The monument was Domenico's last known commission.